FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 You need to provide the framework with a mask file for the detector data.
 This is a numpy array with the same dimensions as the ndarray that the psana ndarray producer module creates.
 This is not necessarily a 2D image that is easy to plot.
-In addition, you should create a testing mask file that masks a very small number of pixels (10 to 100).
-The small number of pixels in the test mask file allows one to run a simple alternative calculation against the data to validate the calculation done through the framework.
+In addition, you should create a testing mask file that includes a very small number of pixels (10 to 100) in the mask.
+The small number of pixels in the test mask file allows one to run a simple alternative calculation against the data to validate the calculation done through the framework, as well as to debug a large part of the code outside the MPI framework.
 ::

   system_params['maskNdarrayCoords'] = 'maskfile.npy' # not created yet